canada-ca/PCTF-CCP/README.md

 ![alt text](./pctf-overview.jpg "Pan-Canadian Trust Framework")

-A trusted digital identity is a digital representation of who you are, which you can use to access high value government services, such as, social benefits, renewing a passport or filing taxes.
+A trusted digital identity is a digital representation of who you are, which you can use to access high-value government services, such as, social benefits, renewing a passport or filing taxes.

 A trusted digital identity is much more than a username and password — it’s something you can use anywhere and answers three key questions about you — Are you the same person each time? (i.e., not an imposter).
 Are you a real person? (i.e., not a fictitious person or a bot).
 Have you given consent? (i.e., do you actually understand the terms and conditions, and have given informed consent).